 When will we know if admission is offered?

 Seattle Waldorf School agrees to the common admission notification dates established by Puget Sound Independent Schools.
-For admission to the 2016-17 academic year, the notification date will be Thursday, March 10, 2016.
-The parent/guardian response (confirmation and deposit) is due by Monday, March 21, 2016.
+For admission to the 2018-19 academic year, the notification date will be February 23, 2018 for high school applicants, and March 16, 2018 for all other applicants.
+The parent/guardian response (confirmation and deposit) is due by March 6, 2018 for high school and March 27 for all others.

 What happens when my child is placed in the wait pool?